7 Keys to Successful Relationship and Lifetime Love

 Trust is the foundation of any lifelong relationship.
+It is a part of all successful relationships.
 We will not last in a relationship long if we are afraid that our partner will use our hurt against us.
 We need to learn to know each other’s raw spots and help to heal them rather than make them worse.
 The rest of the skills below help us do that.

 2. Knowing your reaction tendencies to hurt:

 Your reaction tendency is what you do when your raw spot has been triggered.
 For most of us the go-to emotion is anger.
 Anger is almost always a cover for deeper more vulnerable emotions.
 Emotions that we are afraid to reveal.

 When we stay in anger we create a false story about our partner to justify our anger.
 This is when we say cruel things about them that we don’t really mean.
 We actually brand them with a label that further damages their self esteem.

 By knowing the raw spots of our partners we can learn to have compassion, rather than anger, when they are triggered.
 When we are triggered, we can learn to be vulnerable with them rather than punish them because they hurt us.
 How we become vulnerable is in the next skill.

 3. Expressing vulnerable feelings of hurt, fear or shame:

 Brene Brown has written an amazing book called The Power of Vulnerability.
 Believe it or not the reverse of what we usually do in new relationships is what makes love last for life.
 In new relationships most of us strut our stuff.
 We try to look and act better than we really are.
 We usually are trying to attract someone that is slightly out of our league so naturally we try to up our game.
 Almost all of us do this.